throwaway96/faultmanager-autoroot/README.md

 ## Patch status

 > [!WARNING]
-> LG has started rolling out patched firmware.
-Do not update your
-> firmware if you want to be able to root your TV.

-As of 2025-04-06, patched firmware has been released for most webOS 9 OTAIDs.
-There is patched prerelease firmware for many other OTAIDs.
+> The latest webOS 5+ firmware is almost all patched.

+As of 2025-08-24, the latest firmware for essentially all LG models running webOS 5, 6, 7, and 9 is patched.
+The only exceptions I'm aware of are some smart monitor and WEE products.
+For 2025 models, the only vulnerable firmware I've seen came preinstalled from the factory (webOS 10.0); any updates (webOS 10.1+) are patched.

+webOS 4.0 probably won't be patched (although it has seen some attention from LG recently), and I haven't seen any patched webOS 4.5 firmware yet.

 To avoid prerelease firmware, don't mess with the "NSU Mode" setting in the Instart menu (which is not recommended anyway).

-I expect to see patched firmware for most webOS 5+ OTAIDs.
-However, webOS 4.0 probably won't be patched (although it has seen some attention from LG recently), and I don't know whether webOS 4.5 will be.

 ## Instructions